vera-institute/PD_Data_Directory/README.md

 The variables related to Calls for Service are:
 * `cfs_url`: link to reports or raw data reporting calls for service
 * `cfs_coverage`: span of time covered by dataset
+* `cfs_data_type`: indicates how the data is structured (i.e. .csv, .pdf, report style)
+* `cfs_agg_type`: indicates if the data is captured at an incident level or an aggregate
+* `cfs_timestamp`: indicates which timestamps exist
 * `cfs_download`: indicates whether the data itself is able to be exported from the online interface
 * `cfs_officer_initiated`: indicates whether the dataset captures interactions initiated by officers (such as traffic stops, street investigations, observing crimes in progress, etc)
 * `cfs_dispatched`: indicates whether the dataset includes only cases in which an officer was dispatched
 * `cfs_outcome`: indicates whether the dataset includes the outcome of each call for service
 * `cfs_location`: indicates whether the dataset includes location data for each call for service
 * `cfs_notes`: other relevant information about the dataset or availability of information through the police department

+### Traffic and Pedestrian Stops

+The variables related to Traffic and Pedestrian Stops are:
+* `stops_url`: link to reports or raw data reporting arrests made by city police officers
+* `stops_data_type`: indicates how the data is structured (i.e. .csv, .pdf, report style)
+* `stops_agg_type`: indicates if the data is captured at an incident level or an aggregate
+* `stops_codebook`: indicates if a codebook is present for the data
+* `stops_off_dem`: indicates if the dataset contains demographic information on the officer involved
+* `stops_arr_dem`: indicates if the dataset contains demographic information on the victim involved
+* `stops_location`: indicates what location information is contained in the dataset
+* `stops_embed`: indicates if there is internally embedded data analysis tools on the site page (i.e. mapping or charts with variable toggles)
+* `stops_coverage`: span of time covered by dataset
+* `stops_demographic`: indicates whether the dataset includes demographic data for each arrest
+* `stops_download`: indicates whether the data itself is able to be exported from the online interface
+* `stops_notes`: other relevant information about the dataset or availability of information through the police department

+### Complaints and Police Misconduct

+The variables related to Civilian Complaints and Officer Misconduct are:
+* `complaint_url`: link to reports or raw data reporting arrests made by city police officers
+* `complaint_data_type`: indicates how the data is structured (i.e. .csv, .pdf, report style)
+* `complaint_agg_type`: indicates if the data is captured at an incident level or an aggregate
+* `complaint_codebook`: indicates if a codebook is present for the data
+* `complaint_off_dem`: indicates if the dataset contains demographic information on the officer involved
+* `complaint_arr_dem`: indicates if the dataset contains demographic information on the victim involved
+* `complaint_location`: indicates what location information is contained in the dataset
+* `complaint_embed`: indicates if there is internally embedded data analysis tools on the site page (i.e. mapping or charts with variable toggles)
+* `complaint_coverage`: span of time covered by dataset
+* `complaint_demographic`: indicates whether the dataset includes demographic data for each arrest
+* `complaint_download`: indicates whether the data itself is able to be exported from the online interface
+* `complaint_notes`: other relevant information about the dataset or availability of information through the police department

+#### The  Following sets are generally non-numeric data

+### Police Contact Information
+* `police_contact_url`: link to pd contact information
+* `police_contact_type`: indicated level of contact type (i.e. Main Office, Field Supervisor)
+* `police_contact_notes`: other relevant information about the dataset or availability of information through the police department

+### Operations Manuals
+* `ops_manual_url`: link to pd operations manual(s)
+* `ops_manual_notes`: other relevant information about the dataset or availability of information through the police department

+### Training Materials
+* `training_url`: link to pd training materials or guides
+* `training_notes`: other relevant information about the dataset or availability of information through the police department

+### Use of Force Police
+* `uof_policy_url`: link to internal pd use of force policy
+* `uof_policy_notes`: other relevant information about the dataset or availability of information through the police department

 ### Population